-Non Specified Investment Category Limit (£ or %) Any bank or building society that has a minimum long term credit rating of A (or equivalent), for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment). £5m The Council's own banker if it fails to meet the basic credit criteria.
-In this instance balances will be minimised as much as possible Building Societies not meeting the basic security requirements under the specified investments.
-The operation of some building societies does not require a credit rating, although in every other respect the security of the society would match similarly sized societies with ratings.
-The Council may use such building societies which were originally considered Eligible Institutions and have a minimum asset size of £5,000m, but will restrict these types of investments to £2m for up to six months. £2m
+Non Specified Investment Category Limit (£ or %) Limit (L Oi /0) Any bank or building society that has a minimum long term credit rating of A £5m (or equivalent), for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment).
+The Council's own banker if it fails to meet the basic credit criteria.
+In this instance The Council's own banker in it fails to meet the basic credit criteria. balances will be minimised as much as possible Building Societies not meeting the basic security requirements under the ' specified investments.
+The operation of some building societies does not require a credit rating, although in every other respect the security of the society would match 62 similarly sized societies with ratings.
+The Council may use such building £2m societies which were originally considered Eligible Institutions and have a minimum asset size of £5,000m, but will restrict these types of investments to £2m for up to six months.
 Specific Public Bodies The Council can seek Member approval to make loans to other public bodies £10m for periods of more than one year.
-Loans to Council Subsidiaries The Council will lend to its subsidiaries subject to approval of a business case by the Director of Finance in consultation with the Portfolio Holder £10m limit for (Resources).
+LIOIII Loans to Council Subsidiaries The Council will lend to its subsidiaries subject to approval of a business case by the Director of Finance in consultation with the Portfolio Holder £10m limit for (Resources).
 Business cases must be accompanied by an independent any single loan assessment of viability, and be subjected to regular monitoring by the Director of Finance.
 Money Market Funds Appointed through competitive process for the investment of the Croxley £100m Park Reserve Other unspecified investments The strategy allows the Director of Finance, in consultation with the Portfolio Holder (Resources), the delegated authority to approve any variation to the Treasury Management Strategy during the year which may be brought about by investigating the opportunity to invest for greater than one year and also £10m to invest in other investment instruments i.e. Government bonds, Gilts and investment property with a view of to maximising the Council's returns without significantly increasing risk.
 This allows the addition of further unspecified investments, subject to conditions which will be generally similar to (e).